 This article is based on concepts from a Photographer’s Color Guide if you want to dig deeper for further training.
-It is currently over 71% off leading up to Black Friday if you use the discount coupon photoholiday20 at checkout.
+It is currently over 71% off if you use the discount coupon picturecorrect at checkout.

 A mood is created in a photograph when it allows the viewer to place themselves in the moment, or it causes them to remember a moment that stirs up an emotional reaction.
 It’s a complicated subject, but it’s imperative for photographers to understand how to express different moods in their images.